BinaryBirds/CI/README.md

 ```

 Task should be valid Swift package repositories with executable targets (task name = executable target).
 Input parameters will be available through the `CommandLine.arguments` variable, but you can also pass around environment variables as well.
 See `OutputGenerator` task for more example.
 Local & remote repositories are both supported.

+Run workflow:  `swift ci run` runs the first one in the workflows array or you cna use `swift ci run workflow-name` to run a specific one (eg. `swift ci run linux`).